jiffyclub/blog-posts/data-provenance-with-gitpython.md

 [commit hash][] of the current "[HEAD][]". (`HEAD` is a label in Git pointing to the latest commit of whatever state the repository is currently in.)

+What we can do with that is make it so that when our software modules are imported they set a global variable containing the commit hash of their `HEAD` at the time the software was run.
+That hash can then be inserted into data products as a record of the software version used to create them.
+Here's some code that gets and stores the hash of the `HEAD` of a repo:

+    from git import Repo
+    MODULE_HASH = Repo('/path/to/repo/').head.commit.hexsha

+If the module we're importing is actually inside a Git repo we can use a bit of Python magic to get the `HEAD` hash without manually listing the path to the repo:

+    import os.path
+    from git import Repo
+    MODULE_HASH = Repo(os.path.dirname(__file__)).head.commit.hexsha

+# Versioned Data

+Some data formats, especially those that are text based, can be easily stored in version control.
+If you can put your data in a Git repo then the same strategy as above can be used to get and store the `HEAD` commit of the data repo when you run your analysis, allowing you to reproduce both your software and data states during later runs.
+If your data does not easily fit into Git it's still a good idea to record a unique identifier for the dataset, but you may need to develop that yourself.

 [best practices paper]: http://arxiv.org/abs/1210.0530
 [provenance]: http://en.wikipedia.org/wiki/Provenance#Data_provenance
 [reproducibility]: http://en.wikipedia.org/wiki/Reproducibility